R-PointHop: A Green, Accurate, and Unsupervised Point Cloud Registration Method: Discussion

 \subsection{Role of Supervision}

-We may ask whether the performance gain using supervised deep learning is due to large unlabelled data, data labelling, or both.
-To find an answer, we split experiments on ModelNet40 into two parts (i.e., tests on seen and unseen object classes) as a case study.
-Some supervised learning methods perform poorer on unseen classes (see Tables \ref{tab:Result1}, \ref{tab:Result2}, and \ref{tab:Result3}), which indicates that they learn object categories indirectly although the supervision is done with ground truth rotation/translation values without class labels.
-This behavior is not surprising since the two benchmark methods, PointNetLK and Deep Closest Point (DCP). are derived from the PointNet and DGCNN, respectively, which were designed for point cloud classification.
+{To determine} whether the performance gain using supervised deep learning is due to large unlabeled data, data labeling, or both, we split experiments on ModelNet40 into two parts (i.e., tests on seen and unseen object classes) as a case study.
+Some supervised learning methods {performed} poorer on unseen classes (see Tables \ref{tab:Result1}, \ref{tab:Result2}, and \ref{tab:Result3}), which indicates that they learn object categories indirectly, {even though their} supervision {uses} ground truth rotation/translation values without class labels.
+This behavior is not surprising since the two benchmark methods, PointNetLK and Deep Closest Point (DCP). are derived from PointNet and DGCNN, respectively, which were designed for point cloud classification.
 In contrast, our feature extraction is rooted in PointHop, which is unsupervised and task-agnostic.
 Our model does not know the downstream task.
 Hence, it can generalize well to unseen classes.
 To show this point furthermore, we use the R-PointHop model learned from ModelNet40 and evaluate it on the Stanford bunny model.
 Its performance gap is smaller than those of supervised learning methods.
 These experiments indicate that the performance gain of supervised learning methods is somehow limited to similar instances of point clouds that the models have already seen and their generalization capability to unseen classes is weaker.